 - Continue living in the crappy situation knowing full well that you could get out

 So is it obvious how zealously I adore the Morning Pages?
 I seriously cannot sing enough praises for this technique, and I hope you try it.
 So pick up a copy of The Artist’s Way or listen to it for free with a trial of Audible.com if you’re not sure.
 Or just start writing your Morning Pages today, no strings attached.
-If you can get through a month of writing, I believe you will not want to stop.
-I believe that you will find yourself thinking clearer and being more creative despite yourself, and you will begin to recommend the Morning Pages to your friends, too.
+If you can get through a month of writing, I know you will not want to stop.
+You will find yourself thinking clearer and being more creative, and you will begin to recommend the Morning Pages to your friends, too.
 So what is there to lose?
 Grab a pen and paper, darlin’, and start decluttering your brain today.

 If you’ve already read The Artist’s Way and are still looking to awaken your creativity.
 I also recommend Big Magic by Elizabeth Gilbert and A Trail Through Leaves by Hannah Hinchman (which you can get for under $1!).
 Both are great books that really helped me grow as an artist.
 (Remember you can listen to two free audio books with a free trial of Audible.com that you can cancel at any time!)